bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

-#### Whenever the script needs to run on a specific URL

-1. Use one of the convenience functions in `wkof.turbo.on` if one meets your requirements.

--- Or --

-1. Pass one or more URLs to the method in `wkof.turbo.on` that will be used.
-   - URL inputs can be a `string`, a `RegExp`, or an array consisting of a mixture of those.
-2. Set the `@match` userscript directive to `https://www.wanikani.com/*` or equivalent.
+- **Always** set the `@match` userscript directive to `https://www.wanikani.com/*` or equivalent.
     - Otherwise, the script may not end up running if the user refreshes the page somewhere unexpected.

+Typical usage involves one of the following:
+1. Use one of the convenience functions in `wkof.turbo.on.common` if one meets your requirements.
+2. Pass one or more URLs to the method in `wkof.turbo.on.turbo` that will be used.
+   - URLs can be passed using a `urls` property in the object passed to the `options` parameter
+     - For example, `{urls: myUrl}` or `{urls: [myUrl1, myUrl2]}`
+   - Inputs for the urls property can be a `string`, a `RegExp`, or an array consisting of a mixture of those.

 #### Special cases

 - "load" is a special use case event name.
   - Adding a listener for that event via this library causes it to execute the callback immediately after it is added